iluwatar/java-design-patterns/strategy/README.md

 ---
-title: "Strategy Design Pattern in Java: Comprehensive Guide and Examples"
+title: "Strategy Pattern in Java: Streamlining Object Behaviors with Interchangeable Algorithms"
+shortTitle: Strategy
 description: "Explore the Strategy design pattern in Java with a detailed guide and practical examples.
 Learn how to implement flexible and interchangeable algorithms effectively in your Java applications for enhanced design and maintenance."
 category: Behavioral
 language: en